Functional Quantum Computing: An Optical Approach: An Optical Operator Permuting Device

-The quantum switch can be thought of as having two states: ``on'', where the spatial mode of an input photon is switched (i.e., an optical control pulse is present), and ``off'', where the spatial mode of an input photon is not switched (i.e., no control pulse is present).
-In other words, the switch performs a conditional bit-flip on a photon's spatial mode.
+The quantum switch can be thought of as having two states: ``on'', where the spatial mode of an input photonic signal is switched (i.e., an optical control pulse is present), and ``off'', where the spatial mode of an input photonic signal is not switched (i.e., no control pulse is present).
+In other words, the switch performs a conditional bit-flip on a photonic signal's spatial mode.
 This operation is conditioned on the presence of a control pulse.
-Because the photon is a quantum object, it can enter the switch as a coherent superposition of two different time modes.
-If the switch is ``on'' at one of those times and ``off'' at the other, the timing of the photon will coherently control the conditional spatial bit-flip; i.e., the switching action acts as a quantum controlled-NOT operation \cite{HallSwitchPRL}.
-The length of the Sagnac loop determines the ``on-time'' of the switch--- the window in which an input photon will be ``switched'' (the smallest demonstrated switching window is 10 ps \cite{HallSwitchPRL}).
+Because the photon is a quantum object, a photonic signal can enter the switch in a coherent superposition of two different temporal modes.
+If the switch is ``on'' for one of those modes and ``off'' for the other, the timing of the photonic signal will coherently control the conditional spatial bit-flip; i.e., the switching action acts as a quantum controlled-NOT operation \cite{HallSwitchPRL}.
+The length of the Sagnac loop determines the ``on-time'' of the switch\textemdash the window in which an input photonic signal will be ``switched'' (the smallest demonstrated switching window is 30 ps \cite{xbarswitch}).
 Additionally, there is some transition time between the off and on states, approximately equal to the temporal extent of the control pulses (typically 5 ps).
-Using these two pieces of timing information, one can define an arbitrary number of orthogonal temporal modes ($t_0$, $t_1$, etc...), or time-bins, in which a photon will be switched contingent on the presence of a control pulse.
-By constraining a single photon to exist in a coherent superposition of $2^N$ temporal modes where $\sum^{2^N-1}_{k=0}\vert\alpha_k\vert^2=1$, a register of $N$ temporal qubits can be encoded onto a single photon.
-Additionally, a polarization qubit $\ket{\psi}$ can be encoded on the photon.
-Using quantum switches, it is possible to create a device which re-wires the connections between a collection of polarization quantum operators such that each temporal mode of an input photon experiences a different series of polarization operations, thereby simulating the $Q^{(N)}_{\mathrm{PERMUTE}}$ operation.
+Using these two pieces of timing information, one can define an arbitrary number of orthogonal temporal modes ($t_0$, $t_1$, etc...), or time-bins, in which a signal will be switched contingent on the presence of a control pulse.
+By constraining a photonic signal to exist in a coherent superposition of $2^T$ temporal modes where $\sum^{2^T-1}_{k=0}\vert\alpha_k\vert^2=1$, a register of $T$ temporal qubits can be encoded onto the signal.
+This can be done by either generating the signal in a superposition of temporal modes as in \cite{Sammy} or by using unbalanced interferometers similar to the one in \cite{TbinGen} to separate the probability amplitude of the signal into multiple time-bins.
+Additional qubits may be encoded on the photonic signal by using other degrees of freedom such as orthogonal polarization modes, optical frequency modes, photon number, etc... provided the resulting quantum state can be guided by single-mode fiber.
+Using quantum switches, it is possible to create a device which re-wires the connections between a collection of physical quantum operators that act on these additional qubits.
+The inter-operator connections can be controlled such that each temporal mode experiences a different series of quantum operations, thereby implementing $N\!-switch$.